 I have to give the UFC a lot of credit.
 After coming into the summer with some mediocre lineups, the promotion has recently assembled several stacked cards for the fall.
 UFC 136: Edgar vs. Maynard3 is no exception.
 The UFC will bring two UFC championship defenses and a solid undercard to Houston Texas on October 8.

 UFC lightweight champion Frankie Edgar will try and put his rivalry with Gray Maynard to rest for a third time in October.
 The two were originally scheduled to headline UFC 130 back in May.
-Unfortunately both had to pull out of the fight ..click here to read more Brian Stann, Cain Velasquez, Chael Sonnen, Demian Maia, Frankie Edgar, Gray Maynard, Joe Lauzon, Jose Aldo, Junior dos Santos, Kenny Florian, Melvin Guillard, UFC 130, UFC 136
+Unfortunately both had ..click here to read more Brian Stann, Cain Velasquez, Chael Sonnen, Demian Maia, Frankie Edgar, Gray Maynard, Joe Lauzon, Jose Aldo, Junior dos Santos, Kenny Florian, Melvin Guillard, UFC 130, UFC 136

 I don’t think it gets much more exciting in MMA than seeing a big upset.
 There is something about seeing an upset that electrifies a live crowd and can put you on the edge of your couch at home in seconds.
 Today I look back at twenty of the biggest upsets in MMA history.

 All of these upsets were based on odds and reputation coming into the fight.
 Yes, in hindsight years later some of these wins weren’t exactly big upsets after all.
 However, at the time the handicapping of the fight prior to the event told a much different story.
 It is hard to believe seeing Tim Sylvia fight today that anyone would consider the loss to Randy Couture an upset, however the MMA community thought much different at the time as an example of what I am talking about.